Message sent successfully.

 Black or African American - A person having origins in any of the black racial groups of Africa.

-Native Hawaiian or Pacific Islander - A person having origins in any of the peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
+Native Hawaiian or Other Pacific Islander - A person having origins in any of the peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

 Asian - A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

-Two or More Races - All persons who identify with more than one of the above five races (White, Black or African American, Native Hawaiian or Pacific Islander, Asian, Native American or Alaska Native).
+Two or More Races - All persons who identify with more than one of the above five races (White, Black or African American, Native Hawaiian or Other Pacific Islander, Asian, American Indian or Alaska Native).
 For the purposes of this group, identifying as Hispanic or Latino and only one of the listed 5 race groups does NOT qualify.

 Hispanic or Latino - Include all employees who answer “YES” to the question, “Are you Hispanic or Latino?” in the appropriate category for both males and females as indicated.

 White (Not Hispanic or Latino) - Include all employees who identify as White and no other race, and who did not answer “YES” to the question “Are you Hispanic or Latino?” for both males and females as indicated in the appropriate category.